benhaube/fastfetch-login-preset/README.md

     ```Bash
     wget https://github.com/benhaube/fastfetch-login-preset.git
     ```

-2. Backup your `.bashrc` file in case you make a mistake:
+2. Install `fastfetch` if you have not already:

+    + Fedora/RHEL based distributions:

         ```Bash
+        sudo dnf install fastfetch
+        ```
+    + Debian/Ubuntu based distributions:

+        ```Bash
+        sudo apt install fastfetch
+        ```
+    + Visit the `fastfetch` [Github](https://github.com/fastfetch-cli/fastfetch.git) repository if it is not available in your distribution's package manager.

+3. Backup your `.bashrc` file in case you make a mistake:

+    ```Bash
     cp .bashrc .bashrc.bkp
     ```

-3. Enter the project directory:
+4. Enter the project directory:

     ```Bash
     cd fastfetch-login-preset/
     ```

-4. Copy the file `login.jsonc` to the `/usr/share/fastfetch/presets/` directory and confirm fastfetch can see the preset:
+5. Copy the file `login.jsonc` to the `/usr/share/fastfetch/presets/` directory and confirm fastfetch can see the preset:

     ```Bash
     sudo cp login.jsonc /usr/share/fastfetch/presets/
     fastfetch --list-presets
     ```
-5. Go back to your `/home/user/` directory and edit the `.bashrc` file to add the `fastfetch` command:
+6. Go back to your `/home/user/` directory and edit the `.bashrc` file to add the `fastfetch` command:

     ```Bash
     cd
     nano .bashrc
     ```
-6. Add the following to the end of your `.bashrc` file:
+7. Add the following to the end of your `.bashrc` file:

     ```Bash
     # Run the fastfetch command with the login.jsonc profile at login to show relavant system information
     fastfetch -c login
     ```
-7. `Ctrl+O` and `Enter` to save the changes and `Ctrl+X` to close the file
+8. `Ctrl+O` and `Enter` to save the changes and `Ctrl+X` to close the file

 Now you should be able to open a new terminal window or tab and see the `fastfetch` command run with the `login.jsonc` profile before you get your terminal prompt.